-It is essential that you, the Locum, and the employer who is hiring you, are satisfied with your status.
+It’s essential that you, the Locum, and the employer who’s hiring you, are satisfied with your status.

-To complicate matters further for Locums, in August 2012 HM Treasury published their review of tax arrangements for public sector appointees.
-From this date Locum engagements of more than 6 months in duration on more than a daily rate of £220, which are not on the payroll and so not subject to PAYE, should include contractual provisions that allow the employer to seek assurance that the individual is meeting their own income tax and National Insurance contribution obligations and are genuinely self-employed.
+To complicate matters further for Locum Doctors, in August 2012, HM Treasury published their review of tax arrangements for public sector appointees.
+From this date, Locum NHS Doctors engagements of more than six months in duration on more than a daily rate of £220, which are not on the payroll and so not subject to PAYE, should include contractual provisions that allow the employer to seek assurance that the individual is meeting their own income tax and National Insurance contribution obligations and are genuinely self-employed.

-If the worker is engaged through a limited company and on the payroll of that company, the worker must provide evidence that all of the money paid by the employer is being received with PAYE/NICs deducted at source; or where all the income is not being withdrawn from their payroll under PAYE the worker must be able to show that their service company is at low risk of IR35 or that they are operating the contract within scope of IR35.
+If the worker is engaged through a limited company and on the payroll of that company, the worker must provide evidence that all of the money paid by the employer is being received with PAYE/NICs deducted at source; where all the income is not being withdrawn from their payroll under PAYE, the worker must be able to show that their service company is at low risk of IR35 or that they’re operating the contract within the scope of IR35.

-So, how do you decide what method or vehicle you wish to operate under as a Locum?
+So, how do you decide how you operate as a Locum?

 You must provide a service directly to the client and not through a third-party.
 You own the business yourself and take all the decisions, responsibilities, profits and losses.
 You must register as self-employed with the HMRC but do not have the administration or legal responsibilities of a limited company (described below).

 You need to do an annual Self Assessment and can offset certain business expenses and losses against this.
-You cannot work through an agency, and this is not as tax-efficient an option as working through a Limited Company.
+You cannot work through an agency, and this isn’t as tax-efficient an option as working through a limited company.

-For most long-term Contractors, forming a limited company is the most tax efficient way of working if you are outside of IR35 legislation and you are a high earner.
-While it can involve a significant initial investment in time there are potential benefits.
+For most long-term Contractors, forming a limited company is the most tax efficient way of working if you’re outside of IR35 legislation and you’re a high earner.
+While it can involve a significant initial investment in time, there are potential benefits.

-Assuming that you can negotiate IR35-compliant contracts, you will pay considerably less tax than you would under an umbrella company.
-If you acquire work via an Agency they can pay you gross.
+Assuming that you can negotiate (and genuinely work under) IR35-compliant contracts, you’ll pay considerably less tax than you would under an umbrella company.
 Check our take home pay calculator to see what the difference could be.

-If you are a Limited Company Contractor (LCC) you are often called a Personal Services Company (PSC) – which means you ‘sell’ the work and services of an individual (you) or a group of individuals to an agency or client, where the PSC is owned by that individual or group of individuals.
-It is essential to avoid HMRC’s attention if you are a PSC, which you can do by ensuring each of your contracts is not subject to IR35 legislation (i.e. there is no ‘employment’ relationship with the client).
+If you’re a Limited Company Contractor (LCC), you’re often called a Personal Services Company (PSC) – which means you ‘sell’ the work and services of an individual (you) or a group of individuals to an agency or client, where the PSC is owned by that individual or group of individuals.
+It’s essential to avoid HMRC’s attention if you are a PSC, which you can do by ensuring each of your contracts is not subject to IR35 legislation (i.e. there’s no ‘employment’ relationship with the client).

-IR35 came into force in April 2000 and affects all Contracts that the self-employed work under that do not meet HMRC’s definition of self-employment.
-It is legislation that effectively allows HMRC to treat some contractors as employees, and tax them accordingly, when they judge that they are employees in all but name.
+IR35 came into force in April 2000 and affects any self-employed contract that doesn’t meet HMRC’s definition of self-employment.
+It’s legislation that effectively allows HMRC to treat some contractors ) who supply their services through an intermediary as employees, and tax them accordingly, when they judge that they are employees in all but name.

-Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you are not caught by IR35):
+Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you’re not caught by IR35):